 Yoshihiko Murata, MD

-Dr. Walsh directs the Rochester General Hospital Infection Control and Epidemiology program.
+Dr. Yamshchikov directs the Rochester General Hospital Infection Control and Epidemiology program.
 This hospital wide program is staffed by three infection control nurses and collaborates with other hospital departments such as nursing, employee health and administration.
 In addition, the staff directly interacts with the County and State Health Departments and the Center for Disease Control and Prevention in Atlanta.
+Dr. Laguio-Vila directs the Antibiotic Stewardship Program along with two pharmacists dedicated to the program.
+Daily ASP rounds are done by the team, supplemented by other members of the Infectious Diseases physicians.

 Each of the physicians participates in the Rochester General Hospital Residency teaching program and in the University of Rochester’s medical student education and infectious diseases fellowship programs.